 Digital Millennium Copyright Act (DMCA) Policy

 All trademarks, registered trademarks, product names and company names or logos appearing on the site are the property of their respective owners.
 TECHMEHIGH.COM abides by the federal Digital Millennium Copyright Act (DMCA) by responding to notices of alleged infringement that complies with the DMCA and other applicable laws.
-As part of our response, we may remove or disable access to material residing on site that is controlled or operated by TECHMEHIGH.COM that is claimed to be infringing, in which case we will make a good-faith attempting to contact the developer who submitted the affected material so that they may make a counter notification, also in accordance with the DMCA.
+As part of our response, we may remove or disable access to material residing on-site that is controlled or operated by TECHMEHIGH.COM that is claimed to be infringing, in which case we will make a good-faith attempting to contact the developer who submitted the affected material so that they may make a counter-notification, also in accordance with the DMCA.

-We provide legal copyright owners with the ability to self-publish on the internet by uploading, storing and displaying various media utilizing our services.
-We take copyright violation very seriously and will vigorously protect the rights of legal copyright owners.
-If you are the copyright owner of content which appears on the TECHMEHIGH.COM and you did not authorize the use of the content you must notify TECHMEHIGH.COM’S admin ( email@example.com ) in writing in order for us to identify the allegedly infringing content and take action.
+We provide legal copyright owners with the ability to self-publish on the internet by uploading, storing, and displaying various media utilizing our services.
+We take copyright violations very seriously and will vigorously protect the rights of legal copyright owners.
+If you are the copyright owner of content which appears on the TECHMEHIGH.COM and you did not authorize the use of the content you must notify TECHMEHIGH.COM’S admin ( [email protected] ) in writing in order for us to identify the allegedly infringing content and take action.

 Before serving either a Notice of Infringing Material or Counter-Notification, you may wish to contact a lawyer to better understand your rights and obligations under the DMCA and other applicable laws.
 The following notice requirements are intended to comply with TECHMEHIGH.COM’s rights and obligations under the DMCA, in particular, 17 U.S.C.
 Section 512(c), and do not constitute legal advice.